jonkislin/Type-on-Strap/_posts/2018-4-4-traverse_draft.md

 Going into this project, I really wanted to make a visualization that showed ideology-based groupings of twitter users, and be able to point out members that stand in between clashing groups.
 I didn't really have a good idea of how to do that - I knew the possibility was there, but I wasn't sure how graph networks worked or how layout-generation algorithms or community detection worked.
+Being able to follow along with Tim's notebooks (see link above) was a godsend, but there were still a few learning curves to climb:

+- mongoDB (tweet storage)
+- twitterAPI scripting (tweet collection)
+- Docker, Amazon EC2, and PySpark (modeling 3.5 million tweets would have been infeasible with just a MacBook Pro)
+- SQL (Tim opted for SQL rather than Pandas for most of his Exploratory Data Analysis, and I wanted to brush up, so I stuck with this.
+Check out https://pgexercises.com for a great collection of SQL practice exercises)
+- basic JavaScript and node package manager (needed this to run my data through Andrei's awesome PM visualization - link also above)

 ### Tweet collection